Columbia Public Schools works with local law enforcement to investigate online threats

 Faculty and staff were made aware of the situation and told to take extra precautions, Messersmith said.
 School counselors also visited classrooms to make sure students' mental health needs are addressed and administrators have been walking the hallways.

-No students are allowed outside of the building Friday for any recess or gym classes.
+No students were allowed outside of the building Friday for any recess or gym classes.

 Messersmith said the message was communicated to parents via Facebook and a mobile app.
 She said the district uses an app called Parent Square to allow parents to receive messages from the district quickly.
 Parents can sign up to receive these messages.